 Besides your load, the duration of sunlight in your region factors into selecting a solar kit with sufficient power output.

 If you live in a low sunlight area, opt for a solar panel kit with a very high output.
-Solar panels with higher wattages can make up for low sunlight by generating a lot of power within a shorter period.
+Solar panels with higher wattages can compensate for low sunlight by generating much power within a shorter period.
 You get to store some of the power they generate in batteries.
 So, when the sun sets, you can power your devices with batteries.

 Inverter Type

-If you want to maximize the power generated by your solar system, opt for kits with pure sine wave inverters over those with modified sine wave inverters.
-Generally, pure sine wave inverters waste less energy than modified sine wave inverters, so they are more efficient.
+To maximize your solar system’s power, opt for kits with pure sine wave inverters over those with modified sine wave inverters.
+Generally, pure sine wave inverters waste less energy than modified sine wave inverters, making them more efficient.

 Besides checking the inverter type, pay attention to the continuous power rating.
 You should ensure that the inverter’s continuous power rating is higher than the total power consumption of all your devices by a safe margin.
 This way, the inverter will not readily go bad.